Worth of an MBA Degree under Threat? Not Really!

 All is not doom & gloom in the MBA world

-A lot of efforts have been made to raise the value of an MBA, as it is clear it is something businesses need and cannot do without.
-At Sunstone eduversity, the curriculum is changed every session, catering to exactly what the industry needs from its employees boosting the MBA graduate’s employability in the process.
-The curriculum is made by industry experts with years of experience in the corporate sector, ensuring that the demands of the industry are met by the MBA graduate.
+Many efforts have been made to raise the value of an MBA, as it is clear it is something businesses need and cannot do without.
+At Sunstone Eduversity, we cater to exactly what the industry needs from its employees by revamping the curriculum every session.
+This, in turn, boosts the MBA graduate’s employability in the process.
+The MBA graduates are groomed in such a way by industry experts who have years of corporate experience and by the industry integrated curriculum.
+This ensures that the demands of the industry are met by an MBA graduate.
 A technology-led pedagogy guarantees the ease of the students to work with technology and in a technology-driven environment.

 This familiarises them with technology and helps them to have a more organized approach towards their work.
-With the rise of start-ups and new entrepreneurial projects, there has also been seen a rise in the hiring of non-MBA’s, which presses on the fact that management skills are needed, which a person without an MBA can also have.
+With the rise of start-ups and new entrepreneurial projects, a rise in the hiring of non-MBA’s has been seen, which presses on the fact that management skills are needed, which a person without an MBA can also have.
 The pay after placement model also helps make the student financially independent by taking the responsibility of paying their MBA fee once they land a job.

 So there is no denying that the world still needs individuals with managerial and leadership skills to ensure the smooth sailing of a business.
 The value of an MBA degree is not falling and is still one of the most sought after degrees in the country.
 In the end, Choosing the right B school, teaching the right skills with an industry integrated curriculum is what matters, and the battle is not over by just getting into a top B school.